What Is Accidental Death and Dismemberment Insurance?

 Don't Fall for Marketing Tactics

 Some insurance providers aggressively market AD&D as an affordable alternative to life insurance.
 Remember that "affordable" doesn't mean "adequate."
-The slightly lower cost isn't worth leaving your family unprotected in 93% of death scenarios.
+The slightly lower cost isn't worth leaving your family unprotected in roughly 94% of death scenarios.
+Use a structured approach to comparing life insurance policies before buying.

 Key Differences Summary